PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 reproduction."
 </blockquote>

-The scale on which CSI is defined is basically a scale of fitnesses of genotypes, or a closely-related one that is a component of fitness such as viability.
+The scale on which SI is defined is basically a scale of fitnesses of genotypes, or a closely-related one that is a component of fitness such as viability.
 It is a quantity that may or may not be difficult to